Subprime Mortgage Refinancing

 However, some are still reckless in their lending practices.
 A feature story at Origination News warns of mailed and faxed ads used to market incentive-laden refinances to California borrowers.
 "These types of advertisements are dangerous for consumers and especially those with credit issues," said Jack Williams, president of the California Association of Mortgage Brokers, in an association press release.

 According to an article found on National Mortgage News entitled "HUD: FHA Reform Best Sub-prime Cure", HUD Secretary Alfonso Jackson told a congressional panel that the best way to "cure" the serious problems in the sub-prime market is to pass Federal Housing Administration reform legislation that will allow lower-income homebuyers to get safer and affordable loans.
-But, FHA's loan limits are low compared with modern mortgages, and they've traditionally been inflexible on their down payment requirement.
+But FHA's loan limits are low compared with modern mortgages, and they've traditionally been inflexible on their down payment requirement.
 The sub-prime market has a very important role to play for many borrowers.
 Sub-prime loans allow many homebuyers who could not otherwise get into a home achieve the dream of homeownership.

 What should I do?